National Cancer Institute

 External-beam radiation therapy of the head and neck; drawing shows a patient lying on a table under a machine that is used to aim high-energy radiation at the cancer.
 An inset shows a mesh mask that helps keep the patient's head and neck from moving during treatment.
 The mask has pieces of white tape with small ink marks on it.
 The ink marks are used to line up the radiation machine in the same position before each treatment.External-beam radiation therapy of the head and neck.
 A machine is used to aim high-energy radiation at the cancer.
 The machine can rotate around the patient, delivering radiation from many different angles to provide highly conformal treatment.
 A mesh mask helps keep the patient’s head and neck from moving during treatment.
 Small ink marks are put on the mask.
 The ink marks are used to line up the radiation machine in the same position before each treatment.

 Certain ways of giving radiation therapy can help keep radiation from damaging nearby healthy tissue.
-These types of radiation therapy include the following:
+These include:

 Chemotherapy